FREILab/3DPrinter_Octoprint_Matrix_Display/README.md

 # Matrix Display for reminaing print time (Octoprint)

-This is a hardware / software project to display the remianing print time for the FreiLab printers
+This is a hardware / software project to display the remianing print time for the FREILab printers

 ![Closup of display](Hardware/images/closeup.JPG?raw=true "Closeup")